yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] ACE: VexxProj applied to only unlocked vectors?
 (Do it after locking for eigensolver)

-- [ ] Simplify the legal part of each file, update author contribution
+- [ ] Make all string values of keywords to be lower case, also check the input options consistently in ESDFReadInput using the new format of if( not InArray(esdfParam.program, program_list) ) etc. (Weile?)

 Plans for further developments in PWDFT
 =======================================